Close

 Step 6: Track Application Status

-Retrieve your approved visa from the consulate or receive it via mail service if available.
+It will take 5 to 10 working days before the passport is ready for release, and passports may be released by mail or by personal pickup at the embassy.
+E-Visas are received via email and do not need to be affixed to passports.
 Verify all details immediately upon receipt.
 In case of rejection, consular offices provide written reasons and guidance on reapplication procedures or appeals where applicable.